canelkatmis/eks-gitops-demo/README.md

-# ecs-demo
+# eks-demo
-create a sample app and ecs environment using github actions and terraform cloud with one click
+create a sample app and eks environment using github actions and terraform cloud with one click way